40 LinkedIn Hacks to Use in 2024 (You Haven’t Heard All of These)

 Image Source

-To get even more out of this space, add case studies with thumbnails and be detailed in your description.
+Add case studies with thumbnails and detailed descriptions to get even more out of this space.
 Share your roles and responsibilities in previous roles.

 10. Take your time on the about section.

-If someone is interested in reaching out to you, they’re highly likely to check out your about section.
-Writing this section well is essential.
+If someone is interested in reaching out to you, they will likely check out your About section.
+Writing this LinkedIn summary well is essential.

 In their LinkedIn Profile Review Extravaganza, Nicholas Thickett and Morgan Smith share many LinkedIn hacks.
-In the video below Smith and Thickett demonstrate how short the about preview is and why it’s important.
+In the video below, Smith and Thickett demonstrate how short the about preview is and why this matters.

 Image Source

-In the video below, Thickett and Smith continue to discuss the about section.
-They share the importance of leading with statements about you and leading with the history that gave you your knowledge and experience.
+In the video below, Thickett and Smith continue to discuss the About section.
+They share the importance of starting with statements about yourself and ending with the history that gave you your knowledge and experience.

 11. Put the most important items first.